decentralized-identity/sidetree/docs/implementation.md

   "transactions": [
     {
       "transactionNumber": "The transaction 'two to the power of N' prior to the transaction specified.
-N is the array index.", "transactionHash": "A unique hash that represents this transaction.", "blockNumber": "The block number of the block that contains this transaction.
-Used for protocol version selection", "anchorFileHash": "Hash of the anchor file of this transaction."
+N is the array index.", "transactionTime": "The logical blockchain time this transaction is anchored.
+Used for protocol version selection.", "transactionTimeHash": "The hash associated with the transaction time.", "anchorFileHash": "Hash of the anchor file of this transaction."
     },
     ...